-DOSING AND ADMINISTRATION: REBLOZYL DOSING
+DOSING & ADMINISTRATION: REBLOZYL DOSING

-REBLOZYL has 2 dose levels to optimize response in patients with beta-thalassemia1
+REBLOZYL has 2 dose levels for beta-thalassemia1

 • If an RBC transfusion occurred prior to dosing, use the pretransfusion Hgb for dose evaluation